 Recently Patenggang lake gets more famous for its “glamping” activity.
 Glamping is a made-up term combining the word glamour and camping.
 It means that people go camping, only with more luxury.
 There are resorts on the lakeside, offering a camping experience with 5-star hotel facilities.

-The tent is not an actual tent, but rather a fully furnished room designed looking like a tent.
+The tent is not an actual tent, but rather a fully furnished room designed to look like a tent.
 The rate is quite expensive starting at Rp2.000.000 per night, but the comfort is worth the price.
 Enjoy a million stars at night without worrying about building a fire, or finding a bathroom.

 In the morning, get a nice view of the misty lake while still curled up comfortably on the bed.
-There are more cool amenities too, such as a swimming pool, breakfast and water heater.
+There are more cool amenities too, such as a swimming pool, breakfast, and water heater.

 Patenggang Lake Opening Hours

 The lake is open every day including on national holidays.
 It is open from 9 AM to 5 PM.
 However, tourists who stay overnight at one of the glamping resorts could enjoy the view longer.